iter8-tools/iter8/README.md

 ## The `Experiment` CRD

 When iter8 is installed, a new Kubernetes CRD is added to your cluster.
-This CRD is named `Experiment` and it is documented [here](doc_files/iter8_crd.md).
+This CRD kind is `Experiment` and it is documented [here](doc_files/iter8_crd.md).

 ## Supported environments